oskar-codes/simple-canvas/api.md

 ```

 ### mousedown(id)
 Returns a boolean value representing wether the specified mouse button is being pressed or not.
-The id represent which mouse button to record; 0 is lmb, 1 is rmb.
+The id can be either 0 (lmb), or 1 (rmb), otherwise it will return false.
 The rmb can only be recorded after `preventcontextmenu` has been called.
 ```javascript
 if (mousedown(0)) x++; // increment x when the lmb is being pressed print(mousedown(1) ?
 "Hello" : "World", 50, 50); // prints "Hello" or "World" depending on wether the rmb is being pressed or not